yoonbo1/yoonbo1.github.io/README.md

 ## Contact Us

-If you have any questions, feedback, or need assistance, feel free to reach out to us.
+If you have any questions, feedback, or need assistance, we’re here to help.

-- **Discord:** .nuggg.
+- **Email Support:** For any support-related inquiries, please contact us at [nugdev2024@gmail.com](mailto:nugdev2024@gmail.com).

 Our team is available to assist with any inquiries related to Jibbr and its services.